Remote Wilderness Rescue and Travel Insurance: What You Need To Know

 FAQ

-What if I’m backpacking, but not in super remote areas?: This is where World Nomads does thrive.
+What if I’m backpacking, but not in remote areas?: This is where World Nomads and similar companies do thrive.

-What if I’m mountaineering above 5000 meters or doing extreme sports?: Either get the Garmin InReach SAR High Risk policy or the Global Rescue extreme sports add on.
+What if I’m mountaineering above 5000 meters or doing extreme sports?: The cheapest option is definitely Overwatch x Rescue.
+Or you can get the Garmin InReach SAR High Altitude Policy or the Global Rescue extreme sports add on.

 What if I need a non-medical / non-emergency evac?
 Maybe you just got in over your head on the trip or you got really homesick and want to leave early.
 As far as I know there aren’t any insurance policies that will cover you in these sort of scenarios.
 The best thing is to contact a local pilot directly.